 In many ways, today's households differ from larger nuclear family of previous generations, but the Region's housing options have remained largely unchanged.
-This Plan recognizes the benefits that diverse household types can bring to the Region, and strategies in the Plan will be aimed at providing housing options to support and adapt to a variety of household types, including but not limited to aging seniors, young professionals and families, and single person households.
+This Plan recognizes the benefits that diverse household types can bring to the Region, and strategies in the Plan will be aimed at providing housing options to support and adapt to a variety of household types.